 Purpose-Ecosystem™ Design is the process of building a connection system around a single organizational goal, one where both sides genuinely benefit and the results sustain themselves long after the engagement ends.
 It begins where Marketing Triage™ finishes.
 The Triage identifies what is broken and what to fix first.
 Purpose-Ecosystem™ Design builds what comes next, the system of touchpoints, language, incentives, and experiences designed around the specific people the organization most needs to reach, and the questions those people are asking themselves before they will commit.
 It is not a campaign.
 It is not a rebrand.
 It is not a content strategy.
 It is a fundamental shift in how the organization sees the people it is trying to reach, and a system designed to produce commitment rather than extract attention.

 The West Arm Provincial Park, 65,000 acres of temperate interior rainforest in British Columbia, is protected forever, built with no conventional campaign budget, because everyone who needed to benefit was seen and engaged.
 A festival partnership is now in its 26th year because attendees became part of something worth belonging to and the system was designed for both sides to genuinely benefit.
 Three senior engineers were hired against a target of one because a family making an irreversible decision across an ocean was seen as a family first, every question answered before it was asked.
-Early detection programs are still running in workplaces and shelters nationwide more than a decade after a single breakfast fundraiser, because business leaders were given something to feel rather than something to do.
+Early detection programs are still running in workplaces in Alberta more than a decade after a single breakfast fundraiser, because business leaders were given something to feel rather than something to do.
 Results across sectors include a 6,000% B2B ROI, a 300% increase in merchandise sales, a reduction from 12 on-site accidents to zero, a 4x behavior change target, and 7 national marketing awards.
 In every case the system was designed around the people the organization most needed to reach, and it outlasted the engagement that created it.

 It depends on the scope of the system being designed and the complexity of the organization.
 Some engagements can be completed in under a month.
 Larger engagements that redesign multiple touchpoints across the organization typically run three to six months.
 The engagement always begins with the Marketing Triage™ diagnosis, which tells both sides what needs to be built and in what priority order.
 That diagnosis shapes the timeline before any design work begins.